-In leaves the nitrogen is present in the form of proteins, which is play a crucial role in regulating flushing just prior to panicle emergence (Evans, 1989).
-It has direct effect on flowering, High nitrogen diminish the flowering and low nitrogen promotes flowering (Thunyarpar 1998).
-By reducing the N level to below 1.75 to 1.85% prior to panicle emergence, flowering can be promoted in sub-tropical conditions (Menzel et al., 1988).
-In litchi the physiological drop is clearly related to the absence of carbohydrates in mid and late fruit growth, which has become the main factor affecting production (Deng et al., 1993).
+In leaves, the nitrogen is present in the form of proteins, which play a crucial role in regulating flushing just prior to panicle emergence (Evans, 1989).
+It has direct effect on flowering.
+High nitrogen diminish the flowering and low nitrogen promotes flowering (Thunyarpar, 1998).
+By reducing the N level to below 1.75 - 1.85% prior to panicle emergence, flowering can be promoted in sub-tropical conditions (Menzel et al., 1988).
+In litchi, the physiological drop is clearly related to the absence of carbohydrates in mid and late fruit growth, which has become the main factor affecting production (Deng et al., 1993).
 According to physiological research on alternate bearing in various mango varieties, leaves of regular bearing mango varieties contained a greater number of uniform mesophyll cells that were highly effective at utilising CO2 (Singh, 2002).

 Baninasab and Rahemi (2006) analyzed carbohydrates content in different tissues like flower buds, leaves, fruits current shoots in pistachio (Pistachio vera L.).Upto 70 days after bloom, equivalent amounts of soluble sugars and starch were discovered in “On” and “Off” trees.
 Regarding that, many organs in 'On' trees displayed decreased levels of soluble sugars and starch.
 However, the concentration of soluble sugars and starch in various 'Off' tree organs started to increase.